The International Society of Women Airline Pilots was initially formed as a social club in 1978.

 ISA is the world’s largest single donor of advanced flight scholarships for women, annually awarding at least two aircraft type ratings and thousands of dollars of scholarship monies to qualified women.
 The type ratings are highly competitive and are a major step in acquiring the job of airline pilot.
 Most of ISA's type rating winners have gone on to airline pilot careers.

 Our members are active or retired airline pilots.
 We support active and aspiring pilots with career support and mentoring.
 We publish an electronic newsletter (members only) three or more times annually.
-We have an annual Conference at various locations around the world.
-We hope to create greater visibility, acceptance, and understanding of women airline pilots for the general public around the world.
+We have an annual conference at various locations around the globe.
+We hope to create greater visibility, acceptance, and understanding of women airline pilots for the general public.

 ISA Board of Directors and Committees are made up of volunteers.
 Additional volunteers can include spouses, partners, parents, children etc., all working for the benefit of the club and its stated mission.